 Apprenticeship Incentives – An Overview

-Following the Chancellor of the Exchequer’s announcement in April 2021, for eligible apprentices of any age who start employment from 1 April 2021 to 30 September 2021, employers will receive £3,000.
-You can apply for incentive payments for these apprentices from 1 June 2021 to 30 November 2021.
+Apprenticeship incentives have now been extended for a second time following the Chancellor of the Exchequer’s announcement in October 2021.
+For eligible apprentices of any age who start employment from 1 October 2021 to 31 January 2022, employers will receive £3,000.
+The apprentice must start their training before 31 March 2022.
+You can apply for incentive payments for these apprentices from 11 January 2022 to 15 May 2022.

 The incentive payment is in addition to the £1,000 employers already receive for hiring an apprentice:

 - under 25 with an education, health and care plan or who has been in the care of their local authority

 Furthermore, employers will also receive a National Insurance exemption if the apprentice is aged under 25 and a 95% subsidy of the training costs (if not paying via the apprenticeship levy).
 Levy paying employers can utilise their levy pots.